Authors: Dr. Cesar Ducruet and Dr. Jean-Paul Rodrigue

 Theta Index.
 Measures the function of a node, which is the average amount of traffic per intersection.
 The higher theta is, the greater the load of the network.
 The measure can also be applied to the number of links (edges) where it represents the average load per link.

 Beta Index.
 Measures the level of connectivity in a graph and is expressed by the relationship between the number of links (e) over the number of nodes (v).
 Trees and simple networks have Beta value of less than one.
 A connected network with one cycle has a value of 1.
 More complex networks have a value greater than 1.
-In a network with a fixed number of nodes, the higher the number of links, the higher the number of paths possible in the network.
+In a network with a fixed number of nodes, the higher the number of links, the higher the number of possible paths in the network.
 Complex networks have a high value of Beta.
 The rich-club coefficient is the Beta index applied to relations among larger order (degree) nodes; it verifies whether the connectivity is higher among larger degree nodes than for the whole network.

 Alpha Index.
 A measure of connectivity which evaluates the number of cycles in a graph in comparison with the maximum number of cycles.
 The higher the alpha index, the more a network is connected.
 Trees and simple networks will have a value of 0.
 A value of 1 indicates a completely connected network.
 Measures the level of connectivity independently of the number of nodes.
 It is very rare that a network will have an alpha value of 1, because this would imply very serious redundancies.
 This index is also called Meshedness Coefficient in the literature on planar networks.